awsdocs/aws-net-developer-guide/doc_source/net-dg-config-netcore.md

 **Note**
 For further information, see [Configuration in ASP\.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-2.2)\.

-To make it easy to use the AWS SDK for \.NET with \.NET Core, you can use the `AWSSDK.Extensions.NETCore.Setup` NuGet package\.
+To make it easy to use the AWS SDK for \.NET with \.NET Core, you can use the [AWSSDK\.Extensions\.NETCore\.Setup](https://www.nuget.org/packages/AWSSDK.Extensions.NETCore.Setup/) NuGet package\.
 Like many \.NET Core libraries, it adds extension methods to the `IConfiguration` interface to make getting the AWS configuration seamless\.

 ## Using AWSSDK\.Extensions\.NETCore\.Setup<a name="net-core-configuration-builder"></a>